querkmachine/beeps.website/src/every-element/data/button.md

 - For buttons with a `type` of `reset`, the default behaviour is to revert the `form` to the state it was when the page was originally loaded.
 - For buttons with a `type` of `button`, there is no default behaviour.
 Functionality must be added using JavaScript or other HTML attributes.

-If not specified, a button's default type is `submit`.
+If a type isn't specified, a button's default type is `submit`.